p2-inc/phasetwo-docs/blog/2026-05-21-workos-keycloak-migration.md

 Re-running picks up where the last run left off (cursors are persisted on the realm), and reports `SKIPPED reason=unchanged` for anything that hasn't drifted since the last sync.
 This is what lets you keep both systems in parallel — run the migrator daily in a cron job and the WorkOS state shows up in Keycloak each morning.

-> **Note for blog editor:** a screenshot of Phase Two's admin console showing the imported organizations + members list under the Organizations tab would be a great visual here.

 ### 5. (Optional) Enable the extensions

 Both Keycloak extensions are **opt-in per realm** because we don't want a one-shot `docker compose up` to fan out across every realm in a shared cluster.
 Set: